Prabhmeet2308/cse15l-lab-reports/lab-report-5-week-10.md

 ![vimdiff results](https://user-images.githubusercontent.com/103228599/172040087-d623b209-bc7a-463e-b956-d8369cdccf7d.jpeg)

 All the ones you see above, the test case were in the correct format of `[]()`.
 However, depeneding on how the link was written, the downloaded Markdown would not print, while my Markdown printed everything regardless.
-For example `test-file 507` was:

 ### Expected Output